steezeburger/oscarr/README.md

     * `$ ./utils/reload-docker-db.sh --data=dev_data.json`

 * `$ docker-compose up web`
-* you can now login with your superuser at 0.0.0.0:8000/admin
+* you can now log in with your superuser at 0.0.0.0:8000/admin

 ## helpful scripts
 * `$ ./utils/dcp-run-tests.sh`